METALS-Copper set for biggest monthly loss since June 2022 on demand woes

 For the top stories in metals and other news, click TOP/MTL or MET/L

-(Reporting by Siyi Liu and Dominique Patton; editing by Uttaresh Venkateshwaran and Eileen Soreng)
+(Reporting by Siyi Liu and Dominique Patton; editing by Uttaresh Venkateshwaran, Eileen Soreng and Janane Venkatraman)

 ((Siyi.Liu@thomsonreuters.com;))